-Takeaways from Super Tuesday: Biden’s big bounce
+Takeaways from Super Tuesday: Joe Biden’s big bounce

 But he lost in a number of states his campaign had been banking on, from Minnesota to Massachusetts.
 The Sanders campaign has gambled that, with a divided electorate, he could use his unshakable base to power him to plurality victories across the country.
 That theory showed flaws on Super Tuesday.

 And there were warning signs beyond his big losses in the south, a region where Sanders has always struggled.
-He lost Minnesota and Oklahoma, two mostly-white states that he won during his 2016 insurgent run against Hillary Clinton.
+He lost Minnesota and Oklahoma, two mostly white states that he won during his 2016 insurgent run against Hillary Clinton.
 That suggests Sanders is seeing erosion in his white support from his prior races.
 Even in his home state of Vermont, Sanders didn’t perform as well as he did in 2016.

 Now Sanders finds himself in much the same place as four years ago, a defiant insurgent with passionate support facing off against the favorite of the party establishment.